 Most of the surgical procedures for eyelid cancers are performed under local anesthesia, on an out-patient basis, and patients are able to return to their normal activities quickly.

-How Much Does Eyelid Cancer Treatment Cost in Baltimore and Towson?
+How Much Does Eyelid Cancer Treatment Cost?

 Eyelid cancer treatment costs vary by patient, depending on the types of treatments that are recommended by Dr. Hormozi.
 Your insurance company may cover the cost of treatment for your eyelid cancer.
 For non-covered procedures we offer FREE private consultations.